iKenndac/Viva/README.markdown

 The target audience of Viva is developers - please keep that in mind.
 In addition, Viva **requires** a Spotify Premium account - this requirement will never change.
 If you wish to build Viva from source, you also need a libspotify developer key, which can be requested from here: http://developer.spotify.com/en/libspotify/overview/

+## Downloading ##

+If you'd like to download Viva without building, you'll find periodic snapshot builds in the Downloads section of the repository's home on GitHub.
+You don't need an appkey to use these, but you still need a Spotify Premium account.

 ## Building ##

 1. Clone Viva.